Skip to Main Content

 What are Session Laws?

 Session laws are chronological compilations of the laws passed by a particular legislature within each session.
-All federal statutes are published in chronological order in the Statutes at Large (e.g., 78 Stat.
-241).
-This indicates that the law being cited begins on page 241 of Volume 78.
+All statutes passed by the U.S. Congress are published in chronological order in the Statutes at Large.
+All Massachusetts acts passed by the legislature are published in the Acts & Resolves of Massachusetts

 How do I Cite a Federal Session Law?